atedstone/gnssice/README.md

 	* `<base>` is the 4-letter base station identifier, e.g. rusb, klsq
 	* `<rcvtype>` refers to the relevant entry in the receivers lookup table `TRACK_CMD_RCVR` in `gnss.py`.
 E.g. for a cryologger GVT use the value `gvt`.
 * Check that the `site_pos` for the base station is correct.
 * Ensure that the stated DCB file is available.
+Remember, this should be up to date.
 * Ensure that the `ante_off` settings are correct
 	- Check that the antenna set in the command file matches the antenna indicated in a RINEX file header for the site.
 	- Check that the receiver type (last argument of `ante_off`) is correct
 * Check that the stated antmod_file is available.
+Remember, this should be up to date.

 #### Convert the raw files to RINEX